Deputy Attorney General

 on the U.S. President's Council of Advisors on Science & Technology (PCAST), and the Maryland State Board of Education.
 His scientific work, together with that on STEM (science, technology, engineering, & mathematics) education policy, lead to engagements with the public and policy makers around the globe on the topics of science, STEM education and policy, and diversity.
 Since 1972 he has taught as a college-level instructor (mathematics/Physics) at the Univ. of Maryland, M.I.T., Caltech, Howard Univ., and Gustavus Adolphus College.
 He has been recognized as the recipient of College Science Teacher of the Year (Washington Academy of Sciences-1999), and the Klopsteg Award (American Association of Physics Teachers -2005).
 Since 1996, with ‘‘Breakthrough: The Changing Face of Science in America,’’ he appeared in seven documentaries with an eighth (‘‘Mystery of Matter: A Search for the Elements’’) scheduled for broadcast in 2014.
 This led to recognition with the Public Understanding of Science and Technology Award (AAAS-2006).
 His presence on the web is such that over one million hits have been recorded on websites affiliated with his activities.
 Prof. Gates is the recipient of the 2011 Medal of Science, the 2013 Mendel Medal, and a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts & Science, the American Physical Society, the National Society of Black Physicists, and the American Association for the Advancement of Science, being a Fellow of the last three organizations and the Stellenbosch Institute for Advanced Study in South Africa.
 His election to the NAS makes him the first African-American physicist so recognized in its 150 year-long history.

-Dean Gialamas is the Director of the Los Angeles County Sheriff’s Department Scientific Services Bureau, an ASCLD/LAB-International / ISO 17025 accredited laboratory that operates from ten facilities within Los Angeles County and employs over three hundred technical and support personnel (sworn and civilian) who serve a population six million residents and over one hundred local, state and federal agencies.
-Over his 24-year career, he has worked in both public and private forensic laboratories.
+Dean Gialamas is the Division Director (civilian Chief) for the Los Angeles County Sheriff Department’s Technology and Support Division.
+In his role, he leads and manages the Department's technology services, which includes communications, fleet, information technology, records, biometric identification, forensic sciences, crime analysis and law enforcement information sharing programs.
+With over 1,100 sworn and technical personnel and a budget over $216 million, the Division supports the entire Department in the application of science, technology and innovation services to public safety.
+Previously he served as Crime Lab Director for both the Los Angeles County Sheriff’s Department and the Orange County Sheriff’s Department, each ASCLD/LAB ISO 17025 Internationally accredited entities.
+Over his 24-year career in forensic science, he has worked in both public and private forensic laboratories.
 He is an active member of several professional organizations and has been appointed to several state and federal task forces and workgroups regarding forensic science issues.
-He serves on the editorial board of the Forensic Science Policy & Management Journal, served on a White House Subcommittee on Forensic Science Interagency Working Group, is a Past-President of the American Society of Crime Laboratory Directors, and President-Elect for the Califonia Association of Crime Laboratory Directors.
-Dean also served as an instructor for several criminal justice agencies and universities, and he currently consults on forensic science management and leadership principles and issues.
-Dean holds dual majors in Chemistry and Biology from UC Irvine and a Master’s degree in Criminalistics from Cal State Los Angeles.
-He is professionally certified in forensic science by the American Board of Criminalistics and is a proud graduate of the West Point Leadership & Command Program.
+He served on the editorial board of the Forensic Science Policy & Management Journal, on the White House Subcommittee on Forensic Science Interagency Working Group, and is a Past-President of the American Society of Crime Laboratory Directors and the California Association of Crime Laboratory Directors.
+Mr. Gialamas also served as an instructor for several criminal justice agencies and universities, and he currently consults on forensic science management and leadership principles and issues.
+He holds dual majors in Chemistry and Biology from UC Irvine and a Master’s degree in Criminalistics from Cal State Los Angeles.
+He is professional certified in forensic science by the American Board of Criminalistics and is a proud graduate of the West Point Leadership and Command Program.

 Paul C. Giannelli is a Distinguished University Professor and the Albert J. Weatherhead III & Richard W. Weatherhead Professor of Law at Case Western Reserve University.
 He received his J.D. degree from the University of Virginia, where he served as Articles Editor of the Virginia Law Review.
 His other degrees include an LL.M. from the University of Virginia, an M.S. in Forensic Science from George Washington University, and a B.A. summa cum laude from Providence College.
 After law school, he served as both a prosecutor and defense counsel in the military.
 Professor Giannelli has written extensively in the field of evidence and criminal procedure, especially on the topic of scientific evidence.
 He has authored or co-authored twelve books, including Scientific Evidence (5th ed.
 2012), and has written over 200 articles, book chapters, reports, book reviews, and columns, including articles in the Columbia, Virginia, Cornell, Vanderbilt, Illinois, Fordham, North Carolina, Wisconsin, Ohio State, and Hastings law reviews.
 Other articles have been published in specialty journals at Northwestern, Georgetown, Texas, and N.Y.U.
 In addition, his work has appeared in interdisciplinary journals, such as the Journal of Law, Medicine & Ethics, Issues in Science and Technology (National Academies), International Journal of Clinical & Experimental Hypnosis, and the Journal of Forensic Sciences.
 He is also co-author of a chapter on forensic science in Federal Judicial Center/National Academy of Sciences, Reference Manual on Scientific Evidence (3d ed.
 2011).
 Professor Giannelli’s work has been cited in nearly 700 judicial opinions throughout this country (including seven decisions of the U.S. Supreme Court), as well as in foreign courts.
 In addition, he has testified before the U.S. Senate Judiciary Committee and served as: Reporter for the American Bar Association Criminal Justice Standards on DNA Evidence; co-chair of the ABA Ad Hoc Committee on Innocence; and a member, National Academy of Sciences, Bullet Lead Elemental Composition Comparison Committee.